What will I learn in this degree program?

 What will I be able to do in the field after earning this degree?

-Industrial Electronics graduates are highly sought-after on the job market:
+Power Electronics graduates are highly sought-after on the job market:

 - Thanks to their knowledge and skills, they are perfectly qualified for jobs in the fields of control and automation engineering, industrial electronics, sensor technology, drive technology, power supply, and high-voltage engineering.